TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/43 - John/John 10/John 10.40.md

 ---

-And he went away again beyond the Jordan into the place where John was at the first baptizing; and there he abode.
+He went away again beyond the Jordan into the place where John was baptizing at first, and there he stayed.